Loepker-James/enforce-rules/docs/design.md

 ## Chess Rule Design
 Chess rules (made in version 3.0.0, [See Chess Issue](https://github.com/Loepker-James/enforce-rules/issues/7)) were made because I just wanted to expand the domain of my module.
-It validates color by ensuring that ```piece.color == color``` It validates type by ensuring that ```piece.piece_type == piece_type``` It validate symbol by ensuring that ```piece.symbol() == symbol``` If a check fails, as you know, a ```ValueError``` is raised.
+It validates color by ensuring that ```piece.color == color```

+It validates type by ensuring that ```piece.piece_type == piece_type```

+It validate symbol by ensuring that ```piece.symbol() == symbol```

+If a check fails, as you know, a ```ValueError``` is raised.

 ## Password Rule Design
-Made in version 3.1.0, is_password checks to see if the value is a strong password.
+Made in version 3.1.0, is_password checks to see if the value is a strong password. ([See Password Issue](https://github.com/Loepker-James/enforce-rules/issues/1)

+## Enforcement

 Checks:
 1. At least 8 characters